MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ##### -TopProcessesPerFile

-Specifies how many top processes to output for each top file, sorted by Duration.
+Specifies how many top processes to output for each top file, sorted by duration.

 ```yaml
 Type: Int32